HIStory: Past, Present and Future, Book I: Promotion

 Jackson performing "Earth Song" on June 20, 1997, in Lausanne, Switzerland during the HIStory World Tour.
 During the performance Jackson was dangled from the edge of a crane.

 Sony Music spent $30 million to promote the album, one of the most expensive promotional campaigns ever for an album.
 They expected the album to generate eight or more singles and sell 20 million copies worldwide.
-HIStory was concurrently released in six formats: vinyl record, compact disc, cassette, VHS, laser disc, and mini disk.
+HIStory was concurrently released in six formats: vinyl record, compact disc, cassette, VHS, laser disc, and MiniDisc.
 The music press were anticipating how well it would sell.
 One analyst for SoundScan expressed the opinion that the press was out of touch with the public when it came to Jackson; the public liked him, while the press did not.
 He believed that "naysayers" in the media would be left surprised with the commercial reception.

 During this period of time, Jackson made a series of public appearances, becoming the first time that he faced the public eye following the allegations.
 On June 14, 1995, Jackson was interviewed with his then wife Lisa Marie Presley by Diane Sawyer for a television special.
 It was watched by 60 million in the United States and 500 million worldwide, but received mixed reviews from critics.
 On September 7, 1995, he opened the MTV Video Music Awards with a 15 minute long medley.
+Jackson had intended to further promote the project through the release of a two-hour televised concert special on HBO titled Michael Jackson: The King of Pop – One Night Only, which was scheduled to have been filmed across two days beginning on December 8, 1995 at the Beacon Theatre in New York City, and aired on December 10.
+Jackson was hospitalized on December 6 after falling ill during rehearsals, and the special was postponed and ultimately canceled.
+The hospitalization also forced him to cancel a planned appearance at the 1995 Billboard Music Awards.